What proportion of transactions have involved a financial sponsor as a buyer or seller in the jurisdiction over the last 24 months?

 Is financial assistance legislation applicable to debt financing arrangements?
 If so, how is that normally dealt with?

 Under the Belgian Companies’ and Associations’ Code, the Belgian financial assistance rules apply to public limited liability companies (NV/SA), private limited liability companies (BV/SRL), and cooperative companies (CV/SC).
 Under these rules, such Belgian companies may not grant any advance, loan, credit or security (personal or proprietary) with a view to the acquisition or subscription of its shares by a third party, unless in accordance with a specific procedure and under certain conditions (it being understood that such procedure and conditions are slightly more flexible under the BV/SRL and CV/SC company forms, as compared to the NV/SA company form).
-Any advance, loan, credit or security granted in breach of the financial assistance rules is null and void.
-In addition, it may trigger the civil liability of the directors (both towards third parties and the company itself).
-To date, the financial assistance procedures are rarely applied, since less stringent alternatives (in particular in the framework of a “debt pushdown”) are conceivable and have been tested in the past.
-In recent practice, such debt pushdown structures are however scrutinised by the Belgian tax administration.
-A common way to deal with this problem is to divide the financing into various tranches whereby the Belgian company does not grant security for the respective tranche related to the direct or indirect acquisition of its shares.
+Any advance, loan, credit or security granted in breach of the financial assistance rules is considered null and void.
+In addition, unlawful financial assistance may trigger the civil liability of the directors (both towards third parties and towards the company itself).

 For a typical financing, is there a standard form of credit agreement used which is then negotiated and typically how material is the level of negotiation?